 Here are a few short-term possibilities, their typical price, and each option’s benefits and drawbacks.

 3- Umbrella Patio: Simple Elegance for Limited Spaces

-Permanent Patio Cover Cost
+Permanent Patio Cover Costs:

 For most permanent patio covers, you’ll need to employ a competent contractor to build it and potentially an architect to design it.
 You may also get a DIY sheet metal kit and erect it yourself.
 Lip Ford, on the other hand, believes that ‘tacking a flat metal roof on the home is like tossing money into the wind.’
 Furthermore, he stated that they are heated in southern climes and will not retain the snow load in northern areas of the country.